catseye/SixtyPical/README.md

 Make sure you have Python (2.7 or 3.5+) installed.
 Then clone this repository and put its `bin` directory on your executable search path.
-Then run:
+Then you can run:

     sixtypical